 PCBs in small capacitors in items such as appliances and lamp ballasts.

 Building materials such as paints and sealants (e.g. caulks).

+Advanced treatment technologies are currently being installed for the Dissolved Oxygen TMDL that will likely result in reductions of PCBs to the Spokane River.